Marketing of Apple Inc.: Brand loyalty

 Apple customers gained a reputation for devotion and loyalty early in the company's history.
 In 1984, BYTE stated that:

 Apple evangelists were actively engaged by the company at one time, but this was after the phenomenon had already been firmly established.
-Apple evangelist Guy Kawasaki has called the brand fanaticism "something that was stumbled upon," while Ive explained in 2014 that "People have an incredibly personal relationship" with Apple's products.
-Apple Store openings and new product releases can draw crowds of hundreds, with some waiting in line as much as a day before the opening.
+Apple evangelist Guy Kawasaki has called the brand fanaticism "something that was stumbled upon", and Ive explained in 2014 that "People have an incredibly personal relationship" with Apple's products.
+Apple Store openings and new product releases can draw crowds of hundreds, and some wait in line as much as a day before the opening.
 The opening of New York City's Apple Fifth Avenue store in 2006 was highly attended, and had visitors from Europe who flew in for the event.
-In June 2017, a newlywed couple took their wedding photos inside the then-recently opened Orchard Road Apple Store in Singapore.
+In June 2017, a newlywed couple shot wedding photos inside the recently opened Orchard Road Apple Store in Singapore.
 The high level of brand loyalty has been criticized and ridiculed, applying the epithet "Apple fanboy" and mocking the lengthy lines before a product launch.
 An internal memo leaked in 2015 suggested the company planned to discourage long lines and direct customers to purchase its products on its website.

 Fortune magazine named Apple the most admired company in the United States in 2008, and in the world from 2008 to 2012.
 On September 30, 2013, Apple surpassed Coca-Cola to become the world's most valuable brand in the Omnicom Group's "Best Global Brands" report.
 Boston Consulting Group has ranked Apple as the world's most innovative brand every year since 2005.

 The New York Times in 1985 stated that "Apple above all else is a marketing company".
 John Sculley agreed, telling The Guardian newspaper in 1997 that "People talk about technology, but Apple was a marketing company.
 It was the marketing company of the decade."
 Research in 2002 by NetRatings indicate that the average Apple consumer was usually more affluent and better educated than other PC company consumers.
-The research indicated that this correlation could stem from the fact that on average Apple Inc. products were more expensive than other PC products.
+The research indicated that this correlation could stem from the fact that on average Apple products were more expensive than other PC products.